WJZ (AM): WJZ

 WJFK changed its call sign to WJZ, while WHFS changed its call letters to WJZ-FM, on November 3, 2008, with the FM flipping to local-oriented sports programming, and the AM retaining its full-time affiliation of ESPN Radio (with some limited local weekend programming).
 Additionally, the callsigns of all three of Baltimore's major-affiliate TV stations have now been used on the city's radio stations; the WMAR call letters were once used on what is now WWMX.
 WJZ also carries University of Maryland, College Park sporting events, whose rights were previously held by rival station WBAL.
 On December 10, 2012, ESPN Radio was dropped for a simulcast of sister station WJZ-FM.
 The station became a full-time affiliate of CBS Sports Radio on January 2, 2013.

 On February 2, 2017, CBS agreed to merge CBS Radio with Entercom, at the time the fourth-largest radio broadcaster in the United States; the sale was conducted using a Reverse Morris Trust so that it would tax-free.
-While CBS shareholders retain a 72% ownership stake in the combined company, Entercom was the surviving entity, separating WJZ radio (both 1300 and FM 105.7) from WJZ-TV.
+While CBS shareholders retained a 72% ownership stake in the combined company, Entercom was the surviving entity, separating WJZ radio (both 1300 and FM 105.7) from WJZ-TV.
 The merger was approved on November 9, 2017, and was consummated on November 17.